aidgncom/fullscore/README.md

 Data formats such as JSON or CSV contain state, logs represent change, and language conveys meaning.
 BEAT combines these three layers into a single structure.
 It understands meaning without parsing (Semantic), preserves information in its original state (Raw), and maintains a fully organized structure (Format).
 Therefore, BEAT is the Semantic Raw Format (SRF) standard.

 Simply put, BEAT doesn’t format the content of data (Key + Value).
-It formats the relationships within data (Time + Space + Action).
+It formats the relationships within data (Space + Time + Action).
 And this value does not stay within the web.
 In the AI era, BEAT begins a new category where the data format itself becomes grammar.

 ```

 Finance domain example (*action:price:quantity)
-trader_1=!open~182!orderbook-NVDA~941*buy-NVDA:188:40
+trader_1=!open~182*nvda!orderbook-NVDA~941*buy-NVDA:188:40
-trader_2=!open~1*buy-NVDA:market:5000
+trader_2=!open~1*nvda!orderbook-NVDA~1*buy-NVDA:market:5000
 // Adaptive execution and relay routing for HFT and MEV patterns